Cogitate-consortium/cogitate-data/docs/09_appendices.md

 * Have you been formally diagnosed with autism spectrum disorder (ASD)?
 * Other information (e.g. spectacle prescription)

-## **Appendix 2.
+## Appendix 2.
 Case Report Form**

-This form is for reporting any issues that might have happened during the experiment.
-After the end of the experiment and saving the data, the operator should fill out this form.
+This form was for reporting any issues that might have happened during the experiment.
+After the end of the experiment and saving the data, the operator filled out this form.

-### **M-EEG Case Report Form**
+### M-EEG Case Report Form

-For M-EEG modality, the below items are asked for different sections of the data acquisition (Data for Empty Room, Resting-state, run 1, …, run 5) in the Case Report Form:
+For M-EEG modality, the below items were asked for different sections of the data acquisition (Data for Empty Room, Resting-state, run 1, …, run 5) in the Case Report Form:

 * Eye tracking not working
 * Eye tracking showing bad patterns